id2digital/Sentry2EPCIS/README.md

 # Sentry2EPCIS
-Use Case of the EPCIS v2 protocol for sending IoT data from the Olive Sentry program.
+Use Case of the [EPCIS versión 2](https://github.com/gs1/EPCIS) protocol for sending IoT data from the Olive Sentry program.